javajosh/fibonacci-node/readme.md

 I had a bit of an "aha!" moment about `npm` and it's relationship to `require()`.
 Basically, npm is a tool who's primary responsibility is to get the bits on your machine.
 In the simplest case, you can add a module to your project in `node-modules`.
 Then, to use those newly downloaded bits, you `require('module')`, which looks in node-modules.
 Everything else is a variation on this basic pattern: "global" installs download the bits into a different location; using `npm install` installs modules from the meta-data in `package.json`.
 This explains why there seems to a bit of a controversy about whether or not to put `node_modules` into source control: there are pros and cons, particularly if a) you're modifying your dependancies locally, or b) have a deployment process that *shouldn't* depend on the public internet.
 Another important variation is when npm is used to install *command-line tools* rather than (or in addition to) simple libraries.

 JavaScript compiling.
 The most important tool, right now, is a linter.
 There are lots of tools floating around, the three I know about being [jslint][JSHint], [jshint][JSHint], and [StackOverflow JSHint vs JSLint][].
 I liked the sound of jshint, and the [JSHint install][] included links to editor plugins, and that's great.
+Once you install it (I chose to install it globally) you just run `jshint <file>` and you're done.

 [JSHint]: http://www.jshint.com/
 [JSHint install]: http://www.jshint.com/install/